 Understanding which of your expenses are eligible for deduction is obviously important when filing taxes.
 In general, country clubs (and other social club memberships) are not deductible, however that’s not true of all elements that make up a membership.

-Another element to consider is that, while owning or renting a club doesn’t guarantee deductible expenses, getting education for your business can be counted as a deductible expense.
+While owning or renting a club doesn’t guarantee deductible expenses, getting an educational conference for your business can be deducted.
 This can even include travel expenses if you’re going to a conference and bringing employees to learn something.
-This is especially easy to deduct if you can prove they are gaining knowledge necessary for your business operations.
+This is especially easy to deduct if you can prove they are gaining the knowledge necessary for your business operations.

 While expenses incurred typically apply to national trips (for conferences or job training), a cruise — necessary for work education — qualifies, as long as the ship docks in U.S. ports.
 This isn’t a catchall, but you can deduct up to $2,000 dollars in travel expenses.
 Of course, this excludes family members, unless they are a part of your business, as well as personal vacation expenses.
 For example, if you are attending a conference two days and sightseeing for one day, only the first two days worth of costs apply.

 Another deductible expense for business owners is if you have to purchase equipment necessary for the business.
 If your country club, for example, offers golfing, you need equipment, which comes out of your business expenses.
-That, as well as employee payroll, uniforms, and training costs can be counted toward tax deductions.
+Employee payroll, uniforms, and training-related costs are also tax deductions.

 Remember, when calculating certain deductions, be very thorough on what charges apply specifically to your business.
 If you purchase clothes for work that can double as recreation wear, then they’re more likely to be disqualified.
 In fact, that’s a good rule of thumb, if it does not apply solely to your business, then it’s much more likely to be disqualified.
 For example, if you’re a historical reenactor, then any period-appropriate clothing is likely deductible.